 There was a warm roar behind Harry that made him jump away from the hearth for fear of catching fire as Ron came through, dusting his shoulders free of power.

 "I'll never understand it," he said buffing the buttons on his robe so they'd regain their shine.

 "What, Britain Underground?"
-Harry asked, still caught up in the bounty for his dead body, then, thinking about that delegate who had quite the load invested in a Gringotts vault and what it could pay for (another secretary for me, part of him thought, because it should be a crime to have the amount of paperwork I've got sitting at home) that he had tried to explain to Ron earlier and failed because he was never very good at explaining much- "Or Bulgarian politics?"
+Harry asked, still caught up in the bounty for his dead body, then, thinking about that delegate who had quite the load invested in a Gringotts vault and what it could pay for (another secretary for him, part of him thought, because it should be a crime to have the amount of paperwork he had sitting at home) that he had tried to explain to Ron earlier and failed because he was never very good at explaining much- "Or Bulgarian politics?"

 "No- neither, I mean...
 You.
 You and... him," Ron made a face that reminded Harry of when the poor boy had pulled his wand out of that ogre's nostril all those years ago.

 Harry sighed, bumping a gentle fist into Ron's shoulder to try to appear casual and buddy-like.
 He didn't think he quite hit the mark when his friend raised his eyebrows in a condescending way.

 "Listen, Ron.
 It isn't something that can be explained.
 Well, actually, it probably can be, but, one- I'm the wrong person for it, and two, I won't try because I am trying to spare you the migraine."